 Young Makers MosaicS (ages 7-9)

-A NEW small weekly class for younger children interested in learning the basics of mosaic with a structured tasks for indoor display.
+A popular weekly class for younger children interested in learning the basics of mosaic with a structured tasks for indoor display.
 Facilitated by Cindy Topic.

-In Term 2 the Young Makers Mosaic Class will create a Mosaic Starfish.
-We have had the star fish shapes specially cut for the group.
-They will choose their palette of colours and begin by mosaicing the border and creating a pattern for the inside of the starfish.
+In Term 3 the Young Makers Mosaic Class will create their own Mosaic Owls.
+We are arranging specially cut shapes for the group.
 Children will participate in grouting, cleaning and polishing their mosaic ready for display.
-Size - 38 x 44cm

 In children's mosaic classes students learn about the different techniques, tools and materials used in the ancient practice of mosaic.
 The children cut all their own tesserae and are learning to understand andamento, key stoning, and other important mosaic techniques.
 Each term we create a new project that expands their knowledge and skills.